PelicanPlatform/training-client/README.md

 transfer_input_files = $(OSDF_PREFIX)/USW00014837.csv
 ```

-You can also pull out the unique station ID as it's own variable:
+And finally can also pull out the unique station ID as its own variable:

 ```
 OSDF_PREFIX = osdf:///aws-opendata/us-east-1/noaa-ghcn-pds/csv/by_station/
 STATION_ID = USW00014837
 transfer_input_files = $(OSDF_PREFIX)/$(STATION_ID).csv
 ```

-This is particularly useful since there are other files (the output image, standard output and standard error) where it is useful to have the station ID in the name.

 The last step needed is to make the station ID change for each job.
 To do so, the value of `STATION_ID` needs to loop over a list of values.